kmelido23/Project4-Securitytool/README.md

 Also, stay tune  because we will be creating a workflow so our image will show the latest verion everytime we update it

-Finally! we uploaded the files to our Script to everyone to view!
+Finally! we uploaded the files to view our script!

 From your Creators, Kurt, Austin, Claudia, Sam